QinglinDong/cv/index.md

 ## Experience

 ### __Brain Connectome with Deep Belief Net__ `2018 -`
-Develped DBN based on tensorflow.
+Develped DBN based on tensorflow.<br/>

 ### __Training a Camera to Perform Eye Tracking__ `2018 - `
-An appearance-based gaze estimation system with CNN, using infrared-based high precision eye tracker as grount truth. <br/>
+-An appearance-based gaze estimation model with CNN.<br/>
+-Data collection with an infrared-based high precision eye tracker as the ground truth. <br/>
-Contributed to building and training deep learning model.
+-Contributed to building and training deep learning model.<br/>

 ### __Brain Maps Classification using 3D__ `2017`
-Oral Presentation at IEEE International Symposium on Biomedical Imaging (ISBI) 2017.
+Oral Presentation at IEEE International Symposium on Biomedical Imaging (ISBI) 2017.<br>

 ### __Simultaneous EEG and Eyetracker Recording__  `2016`
-Poster Presentation at ACM Multimedia Conference 2016.
+Poster Presentation at ACM Multimedia Conference 2016.<br>

 ### __Holistic atlases of functional networks and interactions__  `2016`
--Preprocessing of fMRI data, task and resting with FSL.
+-Preprocessing of fMRI data, task and resting with FSL.<br>
--Diction Learning and Lasso Regression on fMRI data with matlab.
+-Diction Learning and Lasso Regression on fMRI data with matlab.<br>
--2D Visulization of Brain Maps with FSLview.
+-2D Visulization of Brain Maps with FSLview.<br>
--3D Visulization of Brain Maps with Paraview.
+-3D Visulization of Brain Maps with Paraview.<br>

 ### __Reviewer for The International Conference on Progress in Informatics and Computing__. `2016`

 ### __Evolution Trees of Protein via Hidden Markov Models__  `2013`
--Hierarchical clustering on HMM models.
+-Hierarchical clustering on HMM models. <br>
--Modeling phylogenetic data with HMM.
+-Modeling phylogenetic data with HMM.<br>
--Defined a new distance of HMM models.
+-Defined a new distance of HMM models.<br>

 ### __Mathematical Contest in Modeling (MCM), Honorable Mention__  `2013`
--Multiphysics Topology Optimization of Heat Transfer and Radiation -Heat distribution model effected by shape of pans considering heat convection, emission and transmission -Team Leader and Programmer
+-Multiphysics Topology Optimization of Heat Transfer and Radiation<br>
+-Heat distribution model effected by shape of pans considering heat convection, emission and transmission<br>
+-Team Leader and Programmer<br>